5 Ways to Celebrate Earth Day 2021

-If you’ve been fortunate enough to stay healthy lately, you’ve probably been feeling stuck inside these past few weeks!
+If you’ve been fortunate enough to stay healthy lately, you’ve probably been feeling stuck inside this past year!
 For nature lovers, this is a tough time to try and stay indoors with all the beauty of springtime blooming just outside our windows.

 But you're in luck!
 Here are five wonderful ways to celebrate our planet and commemorate Earth Day, even if you aren’t leaving your home: